gabemontague/Cadenza-Music-Notation-Software/README.md

 //                  noteLetterEnum letter, char octaveNum, noteAccidentalEnum
 //                  accidentalName )

-NewNote(ac, ac, 0, 0, nC, 4, naNone); // Adds note C4 to the first barline of the upper stave
+NewNote(ac, ac, 0, 0, nC, 4, naNone); // Adds note C4 to the 1st barline of
-NewNote(ac, ac, 0, 0, nE, 3, naNone);
+                                      // the upper stave NewNote(ac, ac, 0, 0, nE, 3, naNone);
-NewNote(ac, ac, 0, 0, nG, 3, naNone); // We have a 1st-inversion C-chord in our right hand!
+NewNote(ac, ac, 0, 0, nG, 3, naNone); // We have a 1st-inversion C-chord in
+                                      // our right hand!

-NewNote(ac, ac, 0, 1, nC, 3, naNone); // Adds the bass note C3 to the the lower stave
+NewNote(ac, ac, 0, 1, nC, 3, naNone); // Adds the bass note C3 to the the
+                                      // lower stave

 // Now let's do the three other beats...
 NewNote(ac, ac, 1, 0, nC, 4, naNone);